Strengthening Relationships with Stakeholders

 First-aid and lifesaving courses for employees

-Group employees including roughly 630 Kyorin medical representatives received training on the need for first aid, CPR, the use of AEDs, and ways to stop bleeding.
+Group employees including approximately 600 Kyorin medical representatives received training on the need for first aid, CPR, the use of AEDs, and ways to stop bleeding.

 Dialogue with shareholders and investors